mrYakamoto/roman-numerals/README.md

 *Figure 2*.
 The method returns either old or modern Roman numerals.

 When we call our method, we can specify that we want to get modern Roman numerals.
-To get modern Roman numerals, we pass the Arabic number and also an option hash with a `:modern` key with the value `true` (see Figure 2).
+To get modern Roman numerals, we pass the Arabic number and also a hash with a `:modern` key with the value `true` (see Figure 2).

 ```ruby
 describe 'modern Roman numerals' do